radareorg/radare.org/gsoc/2016/ideas.md

 # Project Ideas

 ### INDEX

 ## Web interface
 Radare2 has a nice [web interface](http://cloud.rada.re/p) (and not only one: /p, /m and /t), but it's not currently as complete as the command line one.
-While the later is more powerful, it has a steep learning curve, and it not usable on every devices (Like cellphones or tablets); this is we'd like to put some efforts into an awesome and good-looking web interface.
+While the latter is more powerful, it has a steep learning curve, and it not usable on every devices (Like cellphones or tablets); this is we'd like to put some efforts into an awesome, functional web interface.

 ### Tasks
 1. Implement/enhance widgets like: